gustavocardoso/animals/README.md

 ## Installing and running

 Just clone the project and install all the dependencies with npm.
-Then, run the app with **npm start** and point your browser to http://localhost:3000
+You can run it in development mode with **npm run dev** or you can build with **npm run build** (files will be placed on dist/ folder).

 ![Screen 1](https://raw.githubusercontent.com/gustavocardoso/animals/master/public/images/screenshots/pet-sounds-1.png)